LHLobato/tsunami-risk-detection/README.md

 The terminal should display: Initializing Tsunami Detection API...
 Success, models loaded! and Running on http://0.0.0.0:5000/.

 3. Terminal 2: Run the Streamlit Interface

-This is the frontend that the user sees and interacts with.

 # Navigate to the frontend folder